mendax1234/ThinkpadX390-Opencore-EFI/README.md

 The power display is functioning normally.

-#### Wi-Fi

-The OEM wireless model is `Realtek 8821CE Wireless LAN 802.11ac PCI-E NIC`.
-Suggest replacing it with BCM94352Z (DM1560).

-> BCM94350ZAE (DW1820A) might work with disabled pins.
-Not recommended.

 #### USB

 USB Ports Patching with HackinTool, `5 Gbps` for USB 3.0 (Dev Speed).